mattheww/gomill/gomill_docs/competitions.rst

 ^^^^^^^^^^^^^^^

-The ringmaster requires the players to be standalone executables which speak
-|gtp| on their standard input and output streams.
+The ringmaster requires the players to be standalone executables which speak :term:`GTP` version 2 on their standard input and output streams.

 It launches the executables itself, with command line arguments and other environment as detailed by the :setting:`Player` settings in the control file.